Israel’s Netanyahu defends partnership with far-right party

-JERUSALEM — Israeli prime minister is defending his partnership with a small ultranationalist party despite local and international condemnation.
+JERUSALEM — Israel’s prime minister is defending his partnership with a small ultranationalist party despite local and international condemnation.

-Benjamin Netanyahu on Saturday took to Twitter and called the criticism, which also came from pro-Israel Jewish organizations in the US, as “hypocrisy and double standards.”
+Benjamin Netanyahu tweeted Saturday that the criticism, including from pro-Israel Jewish organizations in the U.S., was marked by “hypocrisy and double standards.”
+He accused leftist critics in Israel of having once acted “to put extreme Islamists into the Knesset” to weaken the right.

-Netanyahu is seeking a fourth straight term as premier in Israel’s April election.
+Netanyahu is seeking a fourth straight term as premier in Israel’s April elections.

-Jewish Power embraces ideas of late rabbi Meir Kahane, who wanted a Jewish theocracy and advocated forced removal of Palestinians.
+Jewish Power embraces the ideas of the late rabbi Meir Kahane, who wanted a Jewish theocracy and advocated forced removal of Palestinians.

 In 1997, Washington classified his Kach movement a terrorist group.